ksstrat/milestone-project-1/TESTING.md

 ![booking.html Lighthouse Score](docs/screenshots/lh_desktop_bookinghtml_score.png)

 * The score of booking.html is 81.
-This is due to layout shifts detected by lighthouse.
+This is due to layout shifts detected by Lighthouse.
 A total of 4 were identified in the test.
-* After some research, i found out that layout shifts can occur when using bootstrap if the page got long loading times.
-This is because bootstrap could manipulates the dom after the initial render.
+* After some research,I found out that layout shifts can occur when using Bootstrap if the page has long loading times.
+This is because Bootstrap could manipulate the DOM after the initial render.
-* Because the value is still over 80, I will continue to use bootstrap for booking.html.
+* Because the value is still over 80, I will continue to use Bootstrap for booking.html.
-* If the performance drops further due to the layout shifts, I will create booking.html without using the bootstrap library.
+* If the performance drops further due to the layout shifts, I will create booking.html without using the Bootstrap library.

 #### ***success.html***